KadariPavani/Cognifyz/README.md

       - Create a simple webpage with aheading, paragraph, and image usingHTML and CSS.
       - Build a basic form with a single input field and a submit button using HTML and CSS.
       - Design and code a simple navigation menu with three links using HTML andCSS.

+  - Task 1 JavaScript:
+      - Develop a basic button that changes its color when clicked using JavaScript.
+      - Create an alert box that displays a greeting message based on the current time using JavaScript.
+      - Design and code a simple navigation menu with three links using HTML andCSS.

 - LEVEL-1